chinesebear/fuzzys2s/README.md

 2025-04-24 00:36:58.330 | INFO     | run:model_info:45 - total parameters: 137067446, trainable  parameters: 137067446
 test data:   1%█▏          | 23/3003 [00:29<49:09,  1.01it/s]
 ```
+If you want some pre-trained models of fuzzys2s, feel free to email me.